The Selling Zone – a wonderful place.

 But what kind of daily Sales Training are we talking about?

-- Every day, have yesterdays worst performer sit with yesterday’s best performer, if they’re working remotely, then give the worst performer the best performer’s calls to listen to and learn from
+3. Every day, have yesterday’s worst performer sit with yesterday’s best performer, if they’re working remotely, then give the worst performer the best performer’s calls to listen to and learn from

 What Else Can You Do To Support Ongoing Learning in the Sales Team?

-- Tackle poor performance fast – anyone who is consistently below acceptable levels for more than 3 days in 5 gets ‘back to basics’ sales support to get them on track.
-Plus as part of this they’re put on an an immediate Sales Improvement Plan.
+3. Tackle poor performance fast – anyone who is consistently below acceptable levels for more than 3 days in 5 gets ‘back to basics’ sales support to get them on track.
+Plus as part of this they’re put on an an immediate Sales Improvement Plan

-- Get super close to sales forecasts.
-Demanding accuracy and good judgement.
-Show them what a good sales forecast is and how it gets put together
+6. Get close to sales forecasting – Demanding accuracy and good judgement.
+Help them understand what good looked like and how to create it.

 Daily Sales Trouble Shooting and Business Development Planning

-Be extra vigilant about where the sales trends are going.
+Be extra vigilant about where the sales trends are going….every single day.

-Keeping sharp tabs on things like: contact rates, opened opportunities, quote rates, rejection rates, pipeline movement, regional variations in results, team variations in the key sales metrics, people variations, whether that’s close rate conversions, close-losts, over stuffed sales pipelines, depressed average order values, higher levels of discounting, there are a multitude of sales indicators that can all show you when you have trouble ahead (and under-lying trouble today) – I’ve detailed some of them here – Sales Improvement Training to Help Sales Leadership and Management Teams
+Togther, you and your sales team need to keep attention on things like: contact rates, opened opportunities, quote rates, rejection rates, pipeline movement, regional variations in results, team variations in the key sales metrics, people variations, whether that’s close rate conversions, close-losts, over stuffed sales pipelines, depressed average order values, higher levels of discounting, there are a multitude of sales indicators that can all show you when you have trouble ahead (and under-lying trouble today) – I’ve detailed some of them here, specifically for sales leaders and managers – Become Your Own Internal Sales Trouble Shooter

 The following sales problems are critical sales fails in many business development teams.